886ppak/docker-d-script/README.md

 ```bash
 source ~/.bashrc
 ```
-if you made an error for your docker home location
+if you made an error for your docker home location remove the cd if it appears in the interactive box

 ```bash
 sudo curl -fsSL https://raw.githubusercontent.com/886ppak/docker-d-script/main/update-dh -o /sbin/update-dh && sudo chmod +x /sbin/update-dh && /sbin/update-dh